SergeyBiryukov/cases-workflow-labels/readme.txt

 == Changelog ==

+= 0.5 =
+* Added a widget with person's labels
+* Added display of case labels on case page

 = 0.4 =
 * Added filtering labels by person in data table
 * Added label name formatting on label page